mockoon/mockoon.com/content/docs/latest/api-endpoints/crud-routes.md

 ## Customizing the "id" property

 By default, CRUD endpoints will use the `id` property to identify objects in an array in all the routes manipulating a single resource (e.g. GET `/resource/:id`).
-However, you can change this property to anything you want, like `uuid`, `custom_id`, etc:
+However, you can change this property to anything you want, like `uuid`, `custom_id`, etc. The crud key also supports the dot notation, allowing you to perform CRUD operations based on nested properties (e.g. `data.id`).

 ![Customize the CRUD id property{1484x334}](docs-img:customize-crud-id-property-key.png)